 - Adjust the position and size of the stamp using the border handles.

 You can also add custom stamps.
-Click the Custom option and click the Import button to import your custom stamp.
+Click the Custom option and click the Create button to create a new stamp, or the Import button to import your custom stamp.

 4. Add Stickers

 UPDF provides multiple various stickers.
 Click the Sticker icon on the top toolbar, and select the sticker you want.
 The sticker will be on your document, and then you can adjust the size of the sticker.

 5. Drawing/Add Shapes

 Click Comment when your document is open; this will reveal the markup toolbar.

 Pencil - The Pencil annotation tool lets you add free-hand shapes and markups to your PDF.
 Click the Pencil icon in the Markup toolbar, and choose the color, thickness, and transparency.
 Start drawing on the PDF.

 Eraser: To erase the markups with the pencil tool, click the eraser tool to do it.
 (Note: the eraser tool is only available for pencil markups.

 Shapes: Select the Rectangle/Oval/Line/Arrow/Pentagon/Triangle shapes under the drawing tools drop-down menu, and use the click-and-drag action to draw them on your document.